Bjorn Englen: Tony MacAlpine

-DIO Disciples / DIO Returns
+DIO Disciples

 Since October 2012, Bjorn has been a member of the Official DIO band Dio Disciples featuring long-time and most recent Dio members Craig Goldy (Dio, Guiffria) - guitar, Simon Wright (Dio, AC/DC, UFO) - drums and Scott Warren (Dio, Heaven & Hell) - keyboards with Tim "Ripper" Owens (Judas Priest) and Oni Logan (Lynch Mob) on vocals.
 In Oct/Nov 2012 the band did a 24 date US Tour in support of Dio's latest release "The Beast of Dio Vol. 2".
 In March 2013 DIO Disciples headlined at the Monsters of Rock cruise in the Caribbean Sea as well as finished a Brazil/Mexico/Texas Tour in June 2013 partially together with Nazareth.
 The band performed in the US & Canada in July, September and October 2013, USA 2014, Mexico 2014, Monsters of Rock Cruise 2014 & 2016, Fezen Festival in Hungary 2016 and Wacken Festival in Germany 2016 featuring a hologram performance with Ronnie James Dio as an encore.
 In December 2017 the band toured Europe as Dio Returns where a portion of the set featured a Ronnie James Dio hologram.
-The band continued to tour all over the US in 2018, and a US Tour was completed in June of 2019.
+The band continued to tour all over the US in 2018, and a full US Tour was completed in June 2019.
+In August 2024 the band performed at Wacken (DE), Alcatraz (BE) and Leyendas Del Rock (ES) festivals, as well as special guest of Mr Big in Oslo, Norway.

 Bjorn has in the last few years also worked with successful acts such as Hellion, Blackwelder, Of Gods & Monsters, Takara and more.
-He continues to work with Of Gods & Monsters and new album is currently being mixed.